Dukesanmi/Inventory-Management-API-for-Fashion-Stores/README.md

 ## Product Inventory Management

 ### Authorization token
 A unique token will be generated and returned to you when you sign up and whenever you log into your account.
-For authorization, add your token to the request header in the format of `Bearer <token>`.
+For authorization, add this token to your request header in the format of `Bearer <token>`.
 This will enable you access API resources.

 ### Add new Product